 Currently, there are 22 derelict vessels in Charleston.
 Nineteen of which are being stored at the Charleston Shipyard, and three are still in the water.
 Removing derelict vessels from the water is extremely important in order to prevent them from sinking.
 “If a vessel sinks, the cost to remove it from the water goes up tremendously,” states John Buckley, Charleston Harbormaster, “additionally, the risk of either pollution or navigational hazards in our waterways is significantly increased.”

 OIPCB works in concert with the Oregon State Marine Board (OSMB) and other stakeholders throughout the state in an effort to develop preventative strategies to address derelict vessels.
-This year, the Port sets aside $25,000 to dispose of derelict vessels.
+Last year, the Port set aside $25,000 to dispose of derelict vessels.
 Oregon Ports also receive some support for these efforts from the Department of Environmental Quality and the Oregon State Marine Board, which can provide assistance in funding a large percentage of the costs to dispose of hazardous waste like oil, fuel, or batteries.
 In 2015 and 2016, the Port was able to remove and dispose of 3 vessels each year.
 This year, the Port anticipates that 5 derelict vessels will be destroyed and disposed of with the help of OSMB and DEQ.